 The Chehel Sotoun Garden exemplifies the classical Persian concept of a paradise garden, designed to symbolize the mythical Garden of Eden.
 The layout, harmoniously blending nature and architecture, creates a tranquil and meditative environment.
 The garden’s landscaping includes long, narrow waterways that guide visitors’ attention towards the majestic pavilion, while tall plane trees and floral beds add to its serene beauty.

 3. Fin Garden in Kashan

-Fin Garden in Kashan is the oldest existing royal garden which was completed in 1590.
+The Fin Garden in Kashan holds the title of the oldest existing royal garden in Iran, completed in 1590.